Careful!

 - Manage access control to administrative actions executed on the Kuma API Server

-- Required data plane proxy authentication to obtain a configuration from the control plane
+- Require data plane proxy authentication to obtain a configuration from the control plane

-- Required zone proxy authentication to obtain a configuration from the control plane
+- Require zone proxy authentication to obtain a configuration from the control plane

 - Configure data plane proxy membership constraints when joining a mesh